6.1: How Enzymes Work

 Intramolecular Catalysis

-Another type of reactions involving a carboxyl group (in addition to simple proton transfer) is when the negatively charged carboxyl O acts as a nucleophile and attacks an electrophilic carbonyl carbon.
+Another type of reaction involving a carboxyl group (in addition to simple proton transfer) is when the negatively charged carboxyl O acts as a nucleophile and attacks an electrophilic carbonyl carbon.
 When the carbonyl is part of an ester, the carboxyl group engages in a nucleophilic substitution reaction, expelling the alcohol part of the ester as a leaving group.
 The remaining examples below consider the nucleophilic (carboxyl) substitution on phenylesters, with phenolate as the leaving group.
-The reactions in effect transfer an acyl group to the carboxyl group to create an anhydride.
+The reactions, in effect, transfer an acyl group to the carboxyl group to create an anhydride.

-First consider acyl transfer with aspirin derivatives.
-Aspirin, as you know, contains a carboxyl group ortho to an ester substituent.
-Hence the carboxyl group can act as a nucleophile and attack the carbonyl carbon of the ester in a nucleophilic substitution reaction.
-The net effect is to transfer the acetyl group from the phenolic OH to the carboxyl group converting it to an anhydride.
+First, consider acyl transfer with aspirin derivatives.
+As you know, aspirin contains a carboxyl group ortho to an ester substituent.
+Hence, the carboxyl group can act as a nucleophile and attack the carbonyl carbon of the ester in a nucleophilic substitution reaction.
+The net effect is to transfer the acetyl group from the phenolic OH to the carboxyl group, converting it to an anhydride.
 This is an intramolecular reaction.
-Compare this reaction to a a comparable bimolecular reaction shown in Figure \(\PageIndex{21}\).
+Compare this reaction to a similar bimolecular reaction shown in Figure \(\PageIndex{21}\).

 The first order rate constant of the intramolecular transfer of the acetyl group to the carboxyl group, k1 = 0.02 s-1.
 The analogous bimolecular reaction rate constant k2~ 10-10 M-1s-1.
 Dividing k1/k2 gives the relative rate enhancement of the intramolecular over the intermolecular reaction.
 With units of molarity, this ratio can be interpreted as the relative effective concentration of the intramolecular nucleophile.
 This makes the effective concentration of the carboxylate in the aspirin derivative 2 x 107 M.

-If you assign a second order rate constant k2 = 1 M-1s-1 to the analogous intermolecular reaction of acetate with phenylacetate (as described above), the first order rate constant for the intramolecular reaction of phenylsuccinate is 105 s-1.
-The ratio of rate constants, k1/k2 = 105 M. That is it would take 105 M concentration of acetate reacting with 1 M phenylacetate in the first bimolecular reaction to get a reaction as fast as the intramolecular reaction of phenylsuccinate.
+Suppose you assign a second-order rate constant k2 = 1 M-1s-1 to the analogous intermolecular reaction of acetate with phenylacetate (as described above).
+Then, the first-order rate constant for the intramolecular reaction of phenylsuccinate is 105 s-1.
+The ratio of rate constants, k1/k2 = 105 M. That is, it would take 105 M concentration of acetate reacting with 1 M phenylacetate in the first bimolecular reaction to get a reaction as fast as the intramolecular reaction of phenylsuccinate.
 The intramolecular reaction of an even more sterically restricted bicyclic phenylcarboxylate shown in Figure \(\PageIndex{24}\) has a k1/k2 = 108 M.

-How does this apply to enzyme catalyzed reaction?
-Enzymes bind substrates in physical steps which are typically fast.
+How does this apply to enzyme-catalyzed reactions?
+Enzymes bind substrates in physical steps, which are typically fast.
 The slow step is often the chemical conversion of the bound substrate, which is effectively intramolecular if the initial binding reaction is fast.
-These three kinds of reactions, intermolecular, intramolecular, and enzyme-catalyzed can be broken down into two hypothetical steps, a binding followed by catalysis as shown in Figure \(\PageIndex{25}\).
+These three kinds of reactions, intermolecular, intramolecular, and enzyme-catalyzed, can be broken down into two hypothetical steps: a binding followed by catalysis as shown in Figure \(\PageIndex{25}\).

-If the rate constants for the chemical steps are all identical, the advantage of the intramolecular and enzyme-catalyzed reaction over the intermolecular reaction is KINTRA/KINTER and KENZ/KINTER, respectively.
+Suppose the rate constants for the chemical steps are all identical.
+Then, the advantages of the intramolecular and enzyme-catalyzed reaction over the intermolecular reaction are KINTRA/KINTER and KENZ/KINTER, respectively.

 The advantage of intramolecular reactions can be seen by studying the Ca-EDTA complex.
-Calcium in solution exists as a octahedrally coordinated complex with water occupying all the coordination sites.
-EDTA, a multidentate ligand, first interacts through one of its potential six electron donors to Ca in a reaction which is entropically disfavored from the the Ca-EDTA perspective, although one water is released.
-Once this first intramolecular complex is formed, the rest of the ligands on the EDTA rapidly coordinate with the Ca and release bound water as illustrate in Figure \(\PageIndex{26}\).
-The former is no longer entropically disfavored since it is now an intramolecular process while the later is favored through the release of the remaining five water molecules.
+Calcium in solution exists as an octahedrally coordinated complex with water occupying all the coordination sites.
+EDTA, a multidentate ligand, first interacts through one of its potential six electron donors to Ca in a reaction entropically disfavored from the Ca-EDTA perspective, although one water is released.
+Once this first intramolecular complex is formed, the rest of the ligands on the EDTA rapidly coordinate with the Ca and release bound water, as illustrated in Figure \(\PageIndex{26}\).
+The former is no longer entropically disfavored since it is now an intramolecular process, while the latter is favored by releasing the remaining five water molecules.

 Figure \(\PageIndex{26}\): Binding of Ca2+ and EDTA